 To the west of downtown Shreveport off I-20 (en route to Gators & Friends), you’ll find the Homewood Suites by Hilton Shreveport, where every suite has a fully equipped kitchen and at least one flat-screen TV.
 Whether staying in a studio, one-, or two-bedroom suite, your family can enjoy a complimentary hot breakfast each day and dinners Monday through Thursdays.
 For more information and current specials, click here to visit the Homewood Suites Shreveport official site.

-For more recommendations, event information, and general help planning your visit to Shreveport, visit www.shreveport-bossier.org.
+For more recommendations, event information, and general help planning your visit to Shreveport with kids, visit www.shreveport-bossier.org.